jreijrink/MultiAgentVisualization/README.md

 This prototype is developed for TechUnited.

 ORACLE Java 8 is required to run the prototype. (http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html)<br />
-To start the prototype double-click "Prototype.jar" or run "java -jar Prototype.jar" in your terminal.
+To start the prototype right-click "Prototype.jar" and select "Open With > Oracle Java 8 runtime".

 The goal of the prototype is to support the analysis after each game to detect anomalies faster.
 The base consists of several configurable charts that are linked with each other.